584cz/584cz/README.md

 <pre align="center">
   💀 hi i'm 584, idk what i'm actually doing but we ball

-  📚 i'm trying to learn c++, python and html
+  📚 i'm trying to learn c++, python, html, css and java
 </pre>

 <br>